RamVasuthevan/Personal-Website/README.md

 Everything required to build site should be in this repo

-No automating.
+No db.
 Manually editing files.
 Deploying the website using Cloudflare Pages.

 ### TODO: